gwhiteside/rifflink/README.md

 - contain at least one audio track with a label in which the word "riff" appears

 ### limitations
-- only handles RiffTrax season 1
+- only handles RiffTrax seasons 1 and 2
 - only handles movie riffs, not tv episode riffs
 - can't create multiple symlinks for movies that contain more than one RiffTrax, e.g. "Mike Solo" and "Three Riffer"
 - no customization of output season/episode numbering format